Introduction

 2.Flat-bed Scanner

-• After scanning one line, the light beam moves in order to scan the next line and the procedure is repeated until all the lines are scanned.
-For scanning, an A4 size document takes about 20 seconds.
-These scanners can scan black and white as well as colour images.
+- After scanning one line, the light beam moves down to scan the next line and repeats this process until it covers the entire document.
+Scanning an A4-sized document usually takes about 20 seconds.
+These scanners can capture black-and-white and color images.

-• The flatbed scanners are larger in size and more expensive than the hand-held scanners.
-However, they usually produce better quality images because they employ better scanning technology.
+- Flatbed scanners cost more and take up more space than hand-held scanners.
+However, they typically produce higher-quality images because they use advanced scanning technology.

 Optical Character Recognition (OCR)

-• As stated earlier, a scanner converts an input document into an electronic format that can be stored on the disk.
-If the document to be scanned contains an image, it can be manipulated using image editing software.
-However, if the document to be scanned contains text, you need optical character recognition (OCR) software.
-This is because when the scanner scans a document, the scanned document is stored as a bitmap in the computer’s memory.
-The OCR software translates the bitmap image of text to the ASCII codes that the computer can interpret as letters, numbers, and special characters.
+- As stated earlier, a scanner converts an input document into an electronic format and stores it on the disk.
+If the document contains an image, you can manipulate it using image editing software.
+If the document contains text, you need optical character recognition (OCR) software.
+When the scanner scans a document, it stores the scanned document as a bitmap in the computer’s memory.
+The OCR software then translates the bitmap image of the text into ASCII codes so the computer can interpret the data as letters, numbers, and special characters.

 Optical Mark Recognition (OMR)